You are here

 Email and Account Security

-- The Account Administration service enables the University to manage their account services in an effort to securely verify and protect their identity:
+The Account Administration service enables the University to manage its account services in an effort to securely verify and protect its identity:

-- Those who utilize our My Pitt email services are also provided with access to select services to securely manage email communications.
+Those who utilize our Pitt Email (Outlook) service are also provided with access to select services to securely manage email communications:

 Security Vulnerability Assessment